-In the semiconductor, free charge carriers are electrons and electron holes (electron-hole pairs).
-Electrons and holes are created by excitation of electron from valence band to the conduction band.
-An electron hole (often simply called a hole) is the lack of an electron at a position where one could exist in an atom or atomic lattice.
-It is one of the two types of charge carriers that are responsible for creating electric current in semiconducting materials.
-Since in a normal atom or crystal lattice the negative charge of the electrons is balanced by the positive charge of the atomic nuclei, the absence of an electron leaves a net positive charge at the hole’s location.
-Positively charged holes can move from atom to atom in semiconducting materials as electrons leave their positions.
-When an electron meets with a hole, they recombine and these free carriers effectively vanish.
-The recombination means an electron which has been excited from the valence band to the conduction band falls back to the empty state in the valence band, known as the holes.
+In semiconductors, free charge carriers are electrons and electron holes (electron-hole pairs).
+Electrons and holes are created by the excitation of an electron from the valence band to the conduction band.
+An electron-hole (often simply called a hole) is the lack of an electron at a position where one could exist in an atom or atomic lattice.
+It is one of the two types of charge carriers that are responsible for creating an electric current in semiconducting materials.
+Since, in a normal atom or crystal lattice, the negative charge of the electrons is balanced by the positive charge of the atomic nuclei, the absence of an electron leaves a net positive charge at the hole’s location.
+As electrons leave their positions, positively charged holes can move from atom to atom in semiconducting materials.
+When an electron meets with a hole, they recombine, and these free carriers effectively vanish.
+The recombination means an electron that has been excited from the valence band to the conduction band falls back to the empty state in the valence band, known as the holes.

 Electron Excitation in Semiconductors

 Energy for the excitation can be obtained in different ways.